fizyr/dr_param/README.md

 but we're mainly interested in using it to generate the YAML conversions for us.

 Basically, all we need to do is define a struct decomposition and include the right header.
-If we do that, we already get automaticly generated YAML conversions:
+If we do that, we already get automatically generated YAML conversions:

 ``cpp
 // This header contains the convenience macros to define struct decompositions.